Toward BCI-enabled Metaverse: A Joint Learning and Resource Allocation Approach: Proposed Hybrid Learning Algorithm

 The parameters for deep neural networks are first initialized randomly (line 1 in Algorithm 1).
 At each training iteration $i$, the Hybrid learner first collects a set of trajectories $\mathcal{D}_i$ in (\ref{eq:trajectory}) by running current policy $\Omega(\boldsymbol{\theta}_i, \boldsymbol{\Theta}_i, \boldsymbol{\varphi}_i)$ for $O$ time steps.
 The trajectories $\mathcal{D}_i$ contain three main parts that are (i) the observation from the environment, (ii) the action taken of the BS based on the observation from the environment, and (iii) QoE feedback from $K$ users (line 3).
 The observation from the environment is a tuple of three states that are channel state $\mathbf{h}$, computing load of the BS $\mathbf{u}$, and BCI signals from users $\mathbf{\hat{e}}$.
 The action of the BS is a tuple of four parts that are the radio resource block allocation vector $\boldsymbol{\rho}$, the power allocation vector $\mathbf{p}$, the computing resource allocation vector $\boldsymbol{\tau}$, and the output of the BCI predictor $\phi$.
 Based on the collected trajectories, the objective functions for updating the deep neural networks are calculated as follows.
-The advantage estimator $\hat{A}_i$ is defined in (\ref{eq:gae-lambda}) \cite{schulman2017} where $\lambda$ is the actor-critic tradeoff parameter and $\delta_o$ is the temporal-difference error which is defined by: where $\gamma \in (0, 1)$ is the discount factor and $V(\cdot)$ is the value function of the given observation, i.e., output of the critic network.
+The advantage estimator $\hat{A}_i$ is defined in (\ref{eq:gae-lambda}) \cite{schulman2017} where $\lambda$ is the actor-critic tradeoff parameter and $\delta_o$ is the temporal-difference error which is defined by: where $\gamma \in (0, 1)$ is the discount factor and $V(\cdot)$ is the value function of the given observation, i.e., the output of the critic network.
 Once the advantage estimator is obtained, the decision-making objective can be calculated by $J(\hat{A}_i)$ as defined in (\ref{eq:decision-making-objective}).
 In the calculation of $J(\hat{A}_i)$, we adopt a policy-clipping technique from \cite{schulman2017}.
-In particular, the policy clipping function $g(\varepsilon, \hat{A}_i)$ is defined by: With the policy clipping function, the gradient step update is expected not to exceed certain thresholds so that the training is more stable.
-Next, the classification loss $L_{\phi}(\mathbf{\hat{e}}, \mathbf{l}; \boldsymbol{\varphi})$ is calculated based on (\ref{eq:cross-entropy-loss}) with convolutional network (line 6).
+In particular, the policy clipping function $g(\varepsilon, \hat{A}_i)$ is: